plotly/plotly.py/doc/python/figure-factories.md

 #### `plotly.figure_factory`

-The `plotly.figure_factory` module contains dedicated functions for creating very specific types of plots that were at the time of their creation difficult to create with [graph objects](/python/graph-objects/) and prior to the existence of [Plotly Express](/python/plotly-express/).
-As new functionality gets added to [Plotly.js](https://plotly.com/javascript/) and to Plotly Express, certain Figure Factories become unnecessary and have therefore been removed.
+The `plotly.figure_factory` module contains dedicated functions for creating very specific types of plots that are difficult to create with [graph objects](/python/graph-objects/) and [Plotly Express](/python/plotly-express/).

-The following types of plots are still difficult to create with Graph Objects or Plotly Express and therefore the corresponding Figure Factories are *not* deprecated:
+The following plot types can be created with Figure Factory:

   * [Dendrograms](/python/dendrogram/)
   * [Hexagonal Binning Tile Map](/python/hexbin-mapbox/)